MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ![qdk workflow](~/media/quantum-development-kit-flow-diagram.svg)

-1. **Write your quantum code.** You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.

-2. **Use libraries to keep your code high level.**

-4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.

-5. **Estimate resources.**  Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware.
-You can use [QDK resource estimators](xref:microsoft.quantum.machines.overview.resources-estimator) to tell you how many qubits you need and how long your program will take.

-6. **Run your code on quantum hardware.** Finally, the last step is using [Azure Quantum](xref:microsoft.quantum.submit-jobs) to run your program on quantum hardware!

 > [!Note]
 > You use the same Q# code for all steps of the workflow.
 In the short term you might have to tweak some portions of the code to account for the current hardware limitations.
 But in the long run you’ll be able to switch between various simulators and hardware providers without any code modifications.

 ### Try quantum operations and domain-specific libraries

-Write and test quantum algorithms to explore superposition, [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), and other quantum operations.
+You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
+You can follow the Q# tutorials and start writing quantum programs to explore [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.